Extension of Stay

 6. When do I fall out-of-status?

-As a foreign national in the U.S., you will fall out-of-status if you:
+As a foreign national in the U.S., you can fall out-of-status if you:

 1. Stay beyond your authorized period of stay